shortcutmedia/shortcut-ios/README.md

 To collect deep link interaction statistics you have to tell the SDK when a deep link is opened: The SDK keeps track of your users looking at deep link content through sessions.
 You have to create a session whenever a a deep link is opened; the SDK will automatically terminate the session when a user leaves your app.

+##### When using custom URL schemes:
-Add the following to `-application:openURL:sourceApplication:annotation:` (you have added this method to your app delegate when you implemented your app's normal deep link handling):
+Add the following to `-application:openURL:sourceApplication:annotation:` (you have added this method to your app delegate when you implemented your app's custom-scheme deep link handling):

 ```objective-c
 - (BOOL)application:(UIApplication *)application openURL:(NSURL *)url sourceApplication:(NSString *)sourceApplication annotation:(id)annotation {